-DOE and Accreditor requirements
+DOE and Accreditor Requirements

 "Competency-based approaches to education have the potential for assuring the quality and extent of learning, shortening the time to degree/certificate completion, developing stackable credentials that ease student transitions between school and work, and reducing the overall cost of education for both career-technical and degree programs."
-Department of Education, GEN-13-10, https://ifap.ed.gov/dpcletters/GEN1310.html.

 Deployment of CBE programs requires prior approval by the Higher Learning Commission, and administration of Title IV financial aid for Direct Assessment CBE programs requires special approval under DOE regulatory provisions.
 "Since offering a program using competency-based education for the first time would be considered a substantive change to an institution's offerings of educational programs, pursuant to the regulations at 34 CFR 602.22, the institution must first obtain its accrediting agency's approval of the change before Title IV aid can be provided to students enrolled in a competency-based program."
-DOE GEN-14-23, https://ifap.ed.gov/dpcletters/GEN1423.html.

 The HLC recognizes (a.)
-Credit-Based CBE programs that were offered prior to May 1, 2015, reported to HLC in the spring of 2016, and are listed on the institution's

-Institutional Status Report under Accreditation Stipulations and (b.)
+Credit-Based CBE programs that were offered prior to May 1, 2015, reported to HLC in the spring of 2016, and are listed on the institution's Institutional Status Report under Accreditation Stipulations and (b.)
 CBE programs approved thorough the HLC's substantive change process.

-- For Direct Assessment Programs: "An institution must seek prior HLC approval for every direct assessment and hybrid program, as well as every concentration (or any subset) of each direct assessment program that it intends to initiate."
-HLC Substantive Change Request for Competency-Based Education https://www.hlcommission.org/Accreditation/competency-based-educationprograms.html - For Credit-based CBE programs: "An institution must seek prior approval for its first two credit-based CBE programs.
+For Direct Assessment Programs: "An institution must seek prior HLC approval for every direct assessment and hybrid program, as well as every concentration (or any subset) of each direct assessment program that it intends to initiate."

+For Credit-based CBE programs: "An institution must seek prior approval for its first two credit-based CBE programs.
 A credit-based CBE program requiring approval is one in which (1) the majority (51% or more) of the credits are offered through CBE or (2) the general education courses or the major courses are being converted to CBE and the program is organized around competencies.
-HLC Substantive Change Request for Competency-Based Education https://www.hlcommission.org/Accreditation/competency-based-educationprograms.html.

-CBE is not Prior Learning Assessment or Credit for Prior Learning.
+CBE is not Prior Learning Assessment (PLA) or Credit for Prior Learning (CPL).
 The distinction between credit for prior learning and learning accomplished with contributions of the institution must be clear to avoid potential conflict.
 CBE is not correspondence education.
 Institutional contribution by highly qualified faculty with regular and substantive instructor-student interaction is required.